nduytg/System-Engineer-Cheat-Sheets/README.md

 # System Engineer Cheat Sheets

 This repository curates practical, task-oriented guides for junior system engineers.
-Each cheat sheet is now written in Markdown so it is easier to browse, review and collaborate on changes.
+All content now lives in Markdown with consistent metadata, headings, and fenced code blocks to improve readability and collaboration.

 ## Repository layout

-Cheat sheets are grouped by topic.
+Cheat sheets are organized by topic.
 Each directory contains one or more `*.md` files.

 - `Automation/` – Ansible primers and automation playbooks.
-- `Backup/` – Rsync- and script-based backup guides.
+- `Backup/` – Rsync- and script-based backup guides, including rotation scripts.
-- `Docker/` – Multi-part Docker tutorials, including networking and storage notes.
+- `Docker/` – Multi-part Docker tutorials plus networking and storage notes.
-- `Firewall/`, `High Availability/`, `Load Balancing/`, `NTP/`, `SSH/`, `Tunning kernel/`, `Utils/`, `Web Services/` – Additional platform-specific references.
+- `Firewall/`, `High Availability/`, `Load Balancing/`, `NTP/`, `SSH/`, `Tunning kernel/`, `Utils/`, `Web Services/` – Platform-specific references for core services.

-The legacy `.txt` files have been superseded by Markdown equivalents with consistent headings and metadata.

 ## Local development

 1. [Install pre-commit](https://pre-commit.com/#install) if you do not already have it available.
 2. Install the hooks for this repository:
    ```bash
    pre-commit install